-Warm Coconut Almond Bread Pudding can be made the day before and baked in the morning for a no-fuss brunch dish or dessert that everyone will go crazy for!
+Coconut Almond Bread Pudding made with day old bread, eggs, cream and coconut can be prepped the day before and baked in the morning for a no-fuss weekend breakfast.

 Almonds and coconut are at the top of my favorite baking add-ins.
 Combine these with warm, gooey custard infused bread and you have the makings of real breakfast comfort food.

 It kind of reminds me of those fancy cinnamon rolls you can get a the bakery.
 I used to take my kids to our local bakery to get donuts every Saturday morning, and they would always pick the rolls that had tons of toppings on them, usually the pecan ones.
 This is kind of my economy version of those delicious and addictive rolls.

 I’ll let you in on a secret…I only make break pudding when my stash of frozen bread leftovers is getting out of hand.
 To make room in the freezer, I dug out a pile of defrosting partial loaves, buns and rolls.
 There were coconut and almonds in the cabinet, so that was my starting point.
 I’ve made a game out of it….seeing what I have and then deciding what I can make.

 The Barefoot Contessa is my hero when it comes to bread puddings, with one big difference.
 I have nixed baking my round bread puddings (or much else) in a water bath.
 Not using a water bath allows the bread on the outside to bake more quickly than the inside, creating a nice crust around the center which stays soft and fluffy.

 Coconut Almond Bread Pudding

 - 1 cup powdered sugar

 - 1/8 tsp Almond Extract or vanilla extract, optional